gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 ``-ntomp``
     The total number of OpenMP threads per rank to start.
 The default, 0, will start one thread on each available core.
-    Alternatively, mdrun will honor the appropriate system environment variable (e.g. ``OMP_NUM_THREADS``) if set.
+    Alternatively, :ref:`mdrun <gmx mdrun>` will honor the appropriate system environment variable (e.g. ``OMP_NUM_THREADS``) if set.

 ``-npme``